mgeracie/malawi_hunger/README.md

 The survey data is taken from the [Integrated Household Panel Survey](https://microdata.worldbank.org/index.php/catalog/3819/study-description) of Malawi performed in 2016 for the Living Standards Measurement Study (LSMS).
 A histogram of survey responses can be seen below.
 <img src="survey_data.png" alt="Survey distribution"/>

 We join this data using the geographic coordinates of the survey households and train a variety of machine learning models, including decision tree regressors, linear regressors, k-nearest neighbor regressors, and support vector machines to predict the days/week of portion resriction from the independent variables.
-Finally, we are able to improve the performance of these models by feeding them into a stacking model.
-This done, we can generalize the survey data to a local country-wide estimation by querying the value of the independent variables at each point in the country and performing a prediction with the model.
+Finally, we feed these models into a stacking regressor which lowers bias and reduced the chance of over-fitting.
+This done, we generalize the survey data to a local country-wide estimation by querying the value of the independent variables at each point in the country and performing a prediction with the model.

 ## Results
 The model's performance is evaluated using the mean-absolute-error (MAE) on a holdout set of validation data (40% of the collected survey data), which stands at about 0.6 days/week.
 In this context, where 11% of survey respondents report restricting portion sizes 5 days/week or more, we believe this MAE indicates a low level of systematic error, and that we have a have an effective model for diagnosing the level of need at a location and helping to set priorities for policy intervention.
 Statistical uncertainty is quantified by spatially varying confidence intervals depending on local conditions, computed using the bootstrap.